-It’s important to know that certain things may not be covered under travel insurance.
+It’s important to know that while there are many reasons to buy travel insurance, certain things may not be covered under travel insurance.
 If you have a preexisting condition, look for a plan that provides a preexisting condition waiver.
 If you’re visiting an area with political unrest, check into what coverage a policy provides if you wish to cancel due to problems in the area.
 Travel insurance policies cover some incidences of tour operator defaults due to financial issues.
 Look into how that’s handled before booking your trip.

 What travel insurance coverage should you get?